elisagdelope/statistical_analyses_cross_long_PD/ppmi_analyses/README_ppmi.md

 Performs enrichment analysis on KEGG, GO and MESH databases of genes.

 ##### ppmi_corr_TS_deseq.R
-Performs correlation test between expression & time per diagnosis class, filters by significance of corr. test on median of counts, and subsets identified class 1-specific (e.g. PD-specific) genes with significant correlation with time.
+Performs (deseq) linear model to test for association between expression & time per diagnosis class, filters by significance.
+Test on median of counts, and subsets identified class 1-specific (e.g. PD-specific) genes with significant association with time.

+##### ppmi_boxplots_BL.R
+Generates some visuals (boxplots) from file of genes from DEAs anaysis at baseline time.

-##### test_boxplots.R
+##### ppmi_boxplots_BL.R
-Generates some visuals (boxplots, trajectories) from file of genes from DEAs anaysis.
+Generates some visuals (boxplots, trajectories) from file of genes from consecutive DEAs anaysis or from association with time.

 ##### ppmi_deseqTC.R
 Performs deseq2 time course analysis from raw counts and generates some visuals (plotCounts, heatmap of log2FC).